 About International FP&A Board

 The London FP&A Board was created on 19th September 2013 to guide the development and promotion of best practices in financial planning and analysis (FP&A).
-By the end of 2017, individual board chapters will have been established in 15 cities in Europe, the Middle East, Asia, the USA and Australia in order to identify and support new global trends, skillsets, and thought leadership in FP&A.
+FP&A Board chapters have successfully been established in 27 cities of 16 countries in Europe, the Middle East, Asia, Australia and North America in order to identify and support new global trends, skillsets, and thought leadership in FP&A.

 We are very grateful to our global sponsors and partners at Michael Page, one of the world's leading professional recruitment consultancies, and Prevero, a leading Corporate Performance Management (CPM) provider, for supporting the opening of the FP&A Boards in Australia.

-Please do not hesitate to join and to contribute to the discussions, posts, and commentaries.
+Please do not hesitate to join and contribute to the discussions, posts, and commentaries.